Nuitka/Nuitka/README.txt

       # Your deactivated code might be here

-It will also greatly benefit from constant propagations, or enable them because once some branches have been removed, other things may become more predictable, so this is critical to have.
+It will also benefit from constant propagations, or enable them because once some branches have been removed, other things may become more predictable, so this can trigger other optimization to become possible.

-Every branch removed makes optimizations more likely.
+Every branch removed makes optimization more likely.
 With some code branches removed, access patterns may be more friendly.
 Imagine e.g. that a function is only called in a removed branch.
 It may be possible to remove it entirely, and that may have other consequences too.

-Status: This is considered implemented, but for the most benefit, more constants needs to be determined at compile time.
+Status: This is considered implemented, but for the maximum benefit, more constants needs to be determined at compile time.

 Exception Propagation
 ~~~~~~~~~~~~~~~~~~~~~